BDC Hamburger Icon

 What is a cash flow statement?

 A cash flow statement is a report that states how much money your business has earned and spent over a certain period.
-Cash flow statements also show you how much money you have on hand, as well as cash equivalents, like bank deposits, short-term investments and other assets that can be converted into cash.
-This does not include credit items, like invoices you’ve sent but haven’t yet received payment on or bills that you’ve received but haven’t yet paid.
+Cash flow statements also show you how much money you have on hand, as well as cash equivalents.
+This includes bank deposits, short-term investments and other assets that can be converted into cash.
+It doesn’t include credit items: invoices you’ve sent but haven’t yet received payment on or bills that you’ve received but haven’t yet paid.

 “A cash flow statement is a great tool to give business owners insight into where their actual cash is spent, since most businesses are run on an accrual basis,” said Katie Thomas, a certified public accountant and corporate controller at Upward Projects restaurant group.